-Join us on Thursday 26th May at 19:30-21:00 BST for a special online seminar as we shine a spotlight on some of the aspiring conservationists in our Evolving Conservation Leaders programme.
+On Thursday 26th May at 19:30-21:00 BST we held a special online seminar to shine a spotlight on some of the aspiring conservationists in our Evolving Conservation Leaders programme.

 We aim to support and develop conservation leaders from an array of backgrounds and we’d love for you to meet some of these inspiring people and learn more about what they do!

 Jane Murphy: Characterising Plant Phenology on Aldabra Atoll, Seychelles

 Why is monitoring plants important, and what broader lessons can we apply for effective conservation?
 I’ll be talking about my MSc project on monitoring plant phenology responses to climate change in Aldabra Atoll, Seychelles.
 I’ll also apply this more broadly to highlight the role of research-based, adaptive management for bridging the barriers towards effective conservation.

 Seb Haggett: Rewilding at Wild Woodbury

 Come and hear about my role as a Ranger working on the Dorset Wildlife Trust’s first rewilding Project, Wild Woodbury.
 I will give a very brief overview of why we need rewilding and what we are hoping to achieve in the project, before having a closer look at the site and how we think it is going to change over the coming years.

 Abigail Mustard: Rutland Water Nature Reserve